ClickHouse/clickhouse-recipes/recipes/json-to-parquet/README.md

 In this recipe, we'll learn a variety of ways to convert JSON to Parquet in ClickHouse.

+The data used in this recipe comes from [The Movies Database](https://www.themoviedb.org/?language=en-GB).

 ## Download Clickhouse

 ```bash